Nishantsurve/Sociall/README.md

+# Sociall

-# Sociall is a Social media platform build using technologies as
+It is an Social media platform build using technologies as

 -Next.js 15
 -React.js